 Prospective students must meet the general admission requirements of the School of Graduate Studies and have completed at least 12 undergraduate credit hours in courses related to behavioral sciences.
 Students whose preparation is judged deficient in behavioral sciences will be required to make up such deficiencies prior to admission in the program.

 Students who have received a master’s degree from another counseling psychology program and wish to be certified in an additional track must sign a release to permit communication with faculty in that program and previous practicum on-site supervisors.

 Prospective students who hold “emergency” licenses as school counselors at any time before being enrolled in the clinical courses may not be admitted.
-The University of Wisconsin-Platteville Counseling Psychology faculty does not endorse emergency certification of counselors; however, students who hold such certifications will be evaluated on an individual basis.
+The UW-Platteville counseling psychology faculty does not endorse emergency certification of counselors; however, students who hold such certifications will be evaluated on an individual basis.

 Prospective students must have at least a 2.75 undergraduate grade point average with a minimum of 12 credits in the area of behavioral sciences.
 Individuals must possess personal characteristics that will foster trust with clientele, which requires strong communication skills.
 Persons must also have prior experience in education, human services settings, or other appropriate background in working with others.

 During the first year, all students complete a series of academic core courses.
 The second year involves clinical study, including track courses, practica, and electives.